Adaptive Stress Testing: Finding Likely Failure Events with Reinforcement Learning: Background

 A \emph{simulation} iteratively samples the sequential decision process to produce a \emph{path}, which is a sequence of states and actions (and observations in the case of \iac{pomdp}).
 In this article, we assume that the model is \emph{episodic} in that it terminates in a finite number of steps.
 The \emph{terminal time} $t_{\text{\text{end}}}$ is the first time the state enters a terminal state or reaches a maximum number of time steps $t_{\text{max}}$.
 We assume that once the simulation terminates, the agent receives the terminal reward and does not collect any additional rewards thereafter.
 Because we consider a finite number of steps, we set $\gamma=1$.
 Moreover, we define the \emph{return} $G$ to be the sum of rewards collected over a path, i.e., $G=\sum_{t=0}^{t_{\text{end}}}{r_t}$.

-Reinforcement learning algorithms can be used to optimize sequential decision problems through sampling of the transition function $T$ \cite{Sutton1998,Wiering2012}.
-The learners adapt sampling during the search, enabling them to efficiently search large and complex state spaces.
+Reinforcement learning algorithms can be used to optimize sequential decision problems through sampling of the transition function $T$ \parencite{Sutton1998,Wiering2012}.
+The learners adapt their sampling strategy during the search, enabling them to efficiently search large and complex state spaces.
 Model-free value-based reinforcement learning algorithms are a class of learning algorithms that aim to estimate the \emph{state-action value function} $Q(s,a)$, which is the expected sum of rewards resulting from choosing action $a$ in state $s$ and following an optimal policy $\pi^*(s)$ thereafter.
 An \emph{optimal action} $a^*$ is an action that maximizes the state-action value function at state $s$, i.e., $a^*=\argmax_{a}{Q(s,a)}$.
-An \emph{optimal policy} $\pi^*(s)$ is the function that gives an optimal action $a^*$ for each state $s$.
-The objective of reinforcement learning algorithm is to find an optimal policy $\pi^*(s)$.
+An \emph{optimal policy} $\pi^*(s)$ is a function that gives an optimal action $a^*$ for each state $s$.
+The objective of reinforcement learning algorithms is to find an optimal policy $\pi^*(s)$.